 The biggest difference is that Xbox One X has an Ultra HD Blu-ray player which allows it to play Ultra HD Blu-rays in all their uncompressed 4K HDR glory.

-The discs aren’t all that common at the moment, however when a movie or TV show is available in the format, it’s well worth opting for the 4K version.
-As time goes on it’s likely that the format is slowly going to overtake Blu-ray in the way that format overtook DVD.
+The discs aren’t all that common at the moment, but when a movie or TV show is available in the format, it’s well worth opting for the 4K version.
+As time goes on it’s likely that the format is slowly going to overtake Blu-ray in the way that Blu-ray overtook DVD.
 The Xbox One X's Ultra HD Blu-ray player is a good way of future proofing yourself in this instance.